Sotera/merlin-stack/README.md

     * Merlin Repo
       * Clone the Merlin repo next to the Parrot repo.
       * Edit or create a new deployment json file. <Link to json editing instructions>
-      *
     * Firmament install
       * NodeJs install
-      * sudo npm install firmament
+      * sudo npm install -g firmament
       * firmament module i --name docker
-      * firmament module i --name docker-machine
       * If you do not have access to the internet you will need to install Firmament on a computer connected to the internet and package it up to be moved to the target system.
 Once you have installed Firmament you can use it to make a packaged version of itself by running "firmament package tar".
 This will create a tar.gz file containing the entirety of the firmament application with all dependencies.
-    *

   ### Ensure NFS mounts are available and match the Firmament File
     * "hadoop-datavolume": /merlin-lts\